Why Stock Photos?

 The Sony Alpha NEX-7 Camera

 Other notable features are the inclusion of the Sony hotshoe mount, which is compatible with the Sony Alpha system flashes, as well as a small pop-up flash for quick fill light when a large flash isn’t required.
-The 25-point AF system allows for accurate focus across the frame, or engage object tracking to have the camera keep your subject in focus.The NEX-7 also captures 1920 × 1080 HD video at up to 60p in AVCHD 2.0.
+The 25-point AF system allows for accurate focus across the frame, or you can engage object tracking to have the camera keep your subject in focus.The NEX-7 also captures 1920×1080 HD video at up to 60p in AVCHD 2.0.
 For a smooth cinematic feel, 24p is an included setting.
 You get full manual controls while recording, including moving focus points, and input for optional 3.5mm mic.
-Throw in the ability to use nearly any lens via adapter, and you have a very advanced, compact camera capable of class leading video recording.
+Throw in the ability to use nearly any lens via adapter, and you have a very advanced, compact camera capable of class-leading video recording.

 The camera itself is great.
 The controls are by-far better than anything Sony’s done before, and could be the best for a mirrorless camera to date.
 It’s got a learning curve, especially if you want to customize buttons, but it’s well worth it.
 While the high ISO is a tad noisy, it’s actually not too bad up to 1600.
 With a good exposure in decent light, I’d say they’re pretty good.
 If your shooting during the day and want a lighter setup than a DSLR, then the NEX-7 is a fantastic choice.
 If you need low light performance, you may want to look at the NEX-6.